 At the Denver Integrated Spine Center we work directly with our Massage Therapist to best suit our patients.
 We correlate the patient’s condition to the specific type of massage that each patient would benefit from the most.
-Our therapist Barry Drexler is a very specialized Massage Therapist and can perform several different types of massages.
+Our therapist Barry Drexler is a very specialized Massage Therapist and can perform several different types of massage therapy.
 He is educated in the physiology of the nervous system and its effect on the muscular and skeletal systems.
 Additionally he is educated in kinesiology and biomechanics, which allow him to deliver the best clinical results that massage can achieve.

 By definition, Massage Therapy is the utilization of static pressure on specific myofascial points to relieve pain.
 This technique manipulates the soft tissue of the body (muscles, tendons and connective tissue) to balance the central nervous system.
 In a healthy individual, nerves transmit impulses (which are responsible for every movement, function and thought) to the body very slowly.
 Injury, trauma, postural distortion or stress cause nerves to speed up their transmission, inhibiting equilibrium and making the body vulnerable to pain and dysfunction.
 It is therefore necessary to stabilize low levels of neurological activity to maintain normal function and overall health.